gdscwm/KBAText/instructions.md

 Degrees & WGS84).
 The portal assumes this is the projection used, and uploading a different one may raise an error or return a scoping of the wrong area.

+Make sure the file you plan to upload contains no spaces in its filename.

 Click on the **Upload data** button on the bottom-left and select a file.
 Most GIS file formats are supported.
 ESRI _shp_ files should be compressed in a _zip_ file.
 Not supported: _kml_.